Sezimovo Ústí: Sights

 Kozí hrádek is a castle ruin near Sezimovo Ústí, known for activities of Jan Hus.
 It is unknown when it was built, but it was first mentioned in 1377.
 It was built in Gothic style.
 In 1438, it was burnt down.
-The castle is a national cultural heritage site and nowadays the ruins are accessible.
+The castle is protected as a national cultural monument.
+The ruins are accessible to the public.

 The villa of Czechoslovak president Edvard Beneš in Sezimovo Ústí was his favourite place of recreation, and the site of his burial.
-The villa's garden it the grave is open to the public and the villa itself is open only on certain dates during the year as it is still used by the Government of the Czech Republic.
+The villa's garden with the grave is open to the public.
+The villa itself is open only partially as it is still used by the Government of the Czech Republic.
 There is also the monument with an exposition of political and social life of E. Beneš and his wife.

 The Church of Exaltation of the Holy Cross was built in the late Empire style in 1841.
 In the park near the town hall there is a stone baptismal font and few stone fragments as the only remains from the original town which stood here until 1420.